Created: January 11, 2020 / Updated: February 6, 2021 / Status: finished / 5 min read (~817 words)

 In human beings, even though we perceive a large amount of incoming data, a lot of it is compressed through differencing, that is, comparing the previous input with the new input and only storing the difference.
 This is similar to how video is currently encoded and compressed.
-To be able to accomplish this feat we however need two things: a temporary buffer to store the previous input, and a mechanism to differentiate between the previous and the current input.
+To be able to accomplish this feat we however need two things: a temporary buffer to store the previous input (or sequence of inputs), and a mechanism to differentiate between the previous and the current input.

 In the brain we make use of the fact that the sensory inputs are different modes.
 Each is compressed somewhat independently from the others.
 As such, we would expect information that is similar in format to be compressed together (text with text, video with video, audio with audio, etc.) as it is likely to lead to the highest compression.
 Furthermore, being able to make use of the structure within the data will lead to better compression than simply compressing blindly a collection of inputs as an opaque blob.

 I would expect such a compression system to make use of two types of compression: offline and online.
 Offline compression would occur during low periods of activity and would be able to offer higher levels of compression at the cost of less responsiveness during recompression.
 Online compression would occur when the system is actively being used and would rely mostly on fast encoding techniques to keep responsiveness high.